 2. Know the value of money.

-Being frugal is not about going without, but it is about going without the things which are unnecessary.
+Being frugal is not about going without, but it’s about going without the things which are unnecessary.
 Therefore an important frugal principle is being smart with your money and to do this you need to know its value.
 This means you take the time to shop around for the best deal, or you pass over the more expensive product with extra features which you know you don’t need, to purchase the cheaper one you know you can afford, and which fulfils your needs.
-You also should avoid buying everything with your student credit card.

 3. Paying yourself first